vkhitrin/virt-customize-ansible-modules/README.md

 Perform package manipulations on guest disk image:

-Install packages
+* Install packages

-Remove packages
+* Remove packages

-List installed packages
+* List installed packages

 ## Documentation:

-Can be viewed inside each module under the "DOCUMENTATION" variable.
+Can be viewed inside each module under the `DOCUMENTATION` variable.

 ## Examples:

-Can be viewed inside each module under the "EXAMPLES" variable.
+Can be viewed inside each module under the `EXAMPLES` variable.

 ## Results:

-Can be viewed inside each module under the "RETURN" variable.
+Can be viewed inside each module under the `RETURN` variable.

 ## Installation